threefoldfoundation/info_sdk/src/7_farming/farm_setup.md

 ## Start 3Node with Bootable Image

-After booting your 3Node it is visible on: [the tfgrid explorer](https://explorer.grid.tf)
+After booting your 3Node it is visible on: [the TF Grid explorer](https://explorer.grid.tf)